 Do not carry out chipping and grinding on BF gas line and other fuel containers.

+Do scaffold/painting on electrical drive without equipment LOTO

 Safety Information:

 As per the safety measures, inhalation of solvent vapor or paint mist and contact of liquid paint with skin and eyes should be avoided.
 Forced ventilation should be provided when applying paint in confirmed space or stagnant air.
 Even when ventilation is provided, respiratory, skin and eye protection is always recommended while spraying Paint.